Yuanchu/YOLO3D/README.md

 ```
 def __init__(self, root = '/Users/yuanchu/',set='train',type='velodyne_train'):
 ```
-You should also have a train.txt that contains filename for the images that you want in the training set.
+You need to also have a train.txt that contains filename for the images that you want in the training set.
 Each line corresponds to one image.
 See the sample file in this repo.

 ## Testing
 In eval.py, there is a block that begins with the following: